 - Portal for ArcGIS on its own virtual machine.

 - Two or more GIS Server machines, which are used for the portal's hosting server.

-- A relational data store and a tile cache data store created through ArcGIS Data Store.
+- A relational data store created through ArcGIS Data Store.
 The relational data store is on its own virtual machine.
-You can choose to also create a spatiotemporal big data store.
+You can later add a tile cache data store and a spatiotemporal big data store.

-A workgroup edition or single-machine deployment creates one virtual machine containing ArcGIS Server, Portal for ArcGIS, and ArcGIS Data Store (relational and tile cache data stores).
+A workgroup edition or single-machine deployment creates one virtual machine containing ArcGIS Server, Portal for ArcGIS, and ArcGIS Data Store (relational data store).
 Note that you should not place a spatiotemporal big data store on the same machine as the other ArcGIS Enterprise components, as contention for memory and storage could cause parts of the deployment to stop working due to lack of sufficient resources.